 Yoga Studio of Corpus Christi

 The Yoga Studio of Corpus Christi would like to thank everyone for their support.
-Over the past decade we have developed a family feel in the studio and are always excited about welcoming new faces (as practitioners and teachers).
+Over the eleven years we have developed a family feel in the studio and are always excited about welcoming new faces (as practitioners and teachers).
 It is very exciting to be able to share yoga with someone and watch them go through the process of self discovery.
 This is the reason the studio exists.
-With our library, workshops, teacher training and availability to talk with teachers on a personal level we are promoting your personal growth.
+With our library, workshops, teacher training and availability to talk with teachers on a personal level we are here to promote your personal growth.

 Guru Brahma, Guru Vishnu, Guru devo Maheshwara,

 Guru sakshat, param Brahma, tasmai shri guravay namah

 Our creation is that guru (Brahma-the force of creation); the duration of our lives is that guru (Vishnu-the force of preservation); our trials, tribulations, illnesses, calamities and the death of the body is that guru (devo Maheshwara-the force of destruction or transformation).
 There is a guru nearby (Guru Sakshat) and a guru that is beyond the beyond (param Brahma).
 I make my offering (tasmai) to the beautiful (shri) remover of my darkness, my ignorance; (Guru) it is to you I bow and lay down my life (namah).

 Guru is the remover of darkness: Gu means darkness, and Ru means remover.
 Darkness refers to what obscures the light of awareness.
 Guru is the enlightenment principal that aids one in the realization of the true Self, the whole Self, the holy Self.
 The guru removes avidya, or ignorance, which is a case of mistaken identity.
 It is when you think you are your personality, mistaking your body/mind container for who you are and ignore who you really are.
 It is when you feel separate from the whole.